-Financial assets 31/12/2021
+Financial Assets 31/12/2022

-Fair value Carrying amount
+Fair Value Carrying amount

 (€ thousand) At amortised cost (AC) At fair value through profit or loss

-Cash and cash equivalents 12,640
+Cash and cash equivalents 66,932

-Trade receivables 10,600
+Trade receivables 8,436

-Contract assets 121
+Contract assets 70

-Other current financial assets 358 0
+Other current financial assets 737 0

-The financial assets also include an interest rate cap that is allocated to the "At fair value through profit or loss" category.
+The financial assets also include an interest rate cap valid until 31 December 2022 that is allocated to the "At fair value through profit or loss" category.
 This was calculated based on observable market data (level 2) using recognised measurement methods.
 Hedge accounting was not designated.
 Changes in value are recognised under net finance costs.
-In the 2021 financial year, there was no reclassification between different classes.
+In the 2022 financial year, there was no reclassification between different classes.